 Board of Directors

-A wife, mother and Social Worker of twenty years.
-Rhonda obtained her undergraduate degree in Sociology from Southern Connecticut State University and her Masters of Social Work from Clark Atlanta University.
+A wife, mother and Social Worker for over twenty years, Rhonda obtained her undergraduate degree in Sociology from Southern Connecticut State University and her Masters of Social Work from Clark Atlanta University.
 Early on Rhonda knew she wanted to work with children in some capacity.
 During her career she has worked in various employment settings advocating for the voiceless and working with individuals birth to 90+ years of age.
 She has experience in crisis intervention, psychosocial assessments, individual/family therapy, problem solving, serving on multidisciplinary teams, collaborating and connecting with families and organizations.
-She has been a member of the Service League of Green Bay and has volunteered in the local community.
+She has been a member of the Service League of Green Bay, served in her churches’ marriage ministry and volunteered in the local community.

 Ingrid Parker-Hill is affectionately known as Ms. Ingrid.
 Her personal and professional journey has been to help families while seeking opportunities that support them.
 She is often seen inspiring, influencing, and igniting others to be their best self.
 Ms. Ingrid serves as a Family Engagement Coordinator for the Green Bay Area Public School District (GBAPS).
 In her professional role, the goal is to support families who are navigating the educational system, partner with educators to increase knowledge of cultural and linguistic responsiveness, and help to increase positive relationships between all stakeholders.
 She created the GBAPS i3 initiative which is designed to increase optimistic cultural identity in the world of academics so student scholars are seen as positive contributing members within our community, and not the negative label society tries to impress upon them.
 Ingrid has also led the GBAPS district in creating a new district-wide learning group, Courageous Conversation Confabs, available to all staff.
 The goal is to learn together as staff understands how the topic of race and diversity intersects and impacts our daily work.
 Her hope is to widen everyone’s cultural lens to help better serve our student population.